Preparation to travel outside the United States and re-enter

 - Paper receipt for the SEVIS fee, Form I-797; and

 - Name and contact information for your designated school official, including a 24-hour emergency contact number at the school.

-For comprehensive information on procedures for traveling and arriving in the United States, http://travel.state.gov/visa/temp/types/types_1268.html#10.
-As a non-immigrant visitor holding visa, you might be asked to participate in the US-VISIT program, a comprehensive registration system tracking entries to and exits from the United States.
-For more information, visit the Department of Homeland Security's website.
+For comprehensive information on procedures for traveling and arriving in the United States, visit http://travel.state.gov/content/visas/en/study-exchange.html.
+As a non-immigrant visitor holding a visa, you might be asked to participate in the US-VISIT program, a comprehensive registration system tracking entries to and exits from the United States.
+For more information, visit the Department of Homeland Security website.